Stop the War on Children

-“I had a fragment next to my eye and a fragment in my leg.
-My foot is broken and fractured – twisted and broken near my toes.
+“I had a fragment next to my eye and a fragment in my leg,” he says.
+“My foot is broken and fractured – twisted and broken near my toes.
 There’s [shrapnel] in my little toe.”

 Ismail was one of several children needing emergency medical care.
-Save the Children supported his hospital care, and we also supported children’s families, ensuring they had food and shelter.
+Save the Children provided funding for hospital treatment, and we also supported their families, ensuring they had food and shelter.

 Children should be protected in war, but Ismail wasn’t.
 “War is not good.
 Everybody dies in it,” he says.
 “I wish it could stop now.”

-- Children in warzones need practical support on the ground – to protect and care for them, and to help them recover
+- Children in warzones need practical support on the ground to protect and care for them, and to help them recover

 We must #STOPTHEWARONCHILDREN.